He's Watching

 He's Watching is a 2022 American found footage horror film written and directed by Jacob Aaron Estes, starring Iris Serena Estes and Lucas Steel Estes.

-The film was released on July 21, 2022, and received positive reviews from critics.
+The film was released on July 21, 2022, and received generally positive reviews from critics.

 Plot

 A brother and sister discover a presence in their home while their parents are in the hospital suffering a mystery illness that seems to only affect adults.
 The siblings team up to discover what the presence is and how to escape it.